Blog

 What vaccines do we recommend?

-EWT/WNV-EEE, Eastern Equine Encephalitis is a mosquito borne viral disease prevalent in the northeast in the summer and fall months.
-It is present year round in southern warmer, wetter states.
+Eastern and Western Equine Encephalitis (EEE & WEE) & West Nile Virus are neurologic viruses which spread to horses by mosquitos.
+These are diseases are usually fatal.
+The diseases cannot be spread from horse to horse.
+The immunity for EEE and WEE is short lived providing protection fro only about 6 months in most horses.
 NBEA recommends a once yearly vaccine in the spring for all horses with boosters in the late summer of the local prevalence of disease is high and before traveling south for winter.
 EEE is usually fatal but some horses can pull through with extreme supportive care.

 Recent Posts